StreisandEffect/streisand/documentation/testing.md

 --------------------------------

-The `test/test.sh` wrapper script is invoked to perform tests and supports a argument for specifying what actions should be taken.
+The `test/test.sh` wrapper script is invoked to perform tests and supports an argument for specifying what actions should be taken.
 The following are supported arguments:

 * **"setup"** prepares the local environment for running a Streisand